mozilla/open-innovation-curriculum/personal-leadership/content.md

 ### Attendee Pre-Work

-Prior to the event, ask all participants to take the [16 Personalities](http://www.16personalities.com) test, and to bring their results, INCLUDING percentages.
+* [16 Personalities](http://www.16personalities.com) test, and to bring their results, INCLUDING percentages.

 *Note: During this exercise, we will emphasize that the Myers-Briggs Type Indicator is merely a handy tool to increase self-awareness and the differences in how people might interact in certain situations.
 It isn’t meant to constrain or classify personalities: In fact it is just the opposite – it is another tool to help understand how one can adapt to different situations and interactions.*